OpenGeoscience/divers-h/docs/admin-guide/data-ingestion.md

 Data is ingested into the system by bind-mounting data directories from the host and running the ingest script on the bind-mounted files.
 Specifically, the data to be ingested must be described by a JSON file in the correct ingest format.
-Several such JSON files are available in the [nz_armada_data](https://github.com/NZ-ARMADA/nz_armada_data) repository.

 Note that the system should be running via the  `docker compose up` command above prior to running ingest.